 Still, Amazon speakers do benefit from Alexa's large range of third-party Skills, which allows you to do things like order pizza from your favorite restaurant with your voice alone.

-According to Amazon, the new Echo comes with some Alexa improvements, including "2x faster voice processing", and a more natural-sounding voice assistant.
+The new Echo comes with some Alexa improvements, including "2x faster voice processing", and a more natural-sounding voice assistant.

 That’s thanks to the Echo’s AZ1 processor – however, that feature is only coming to the US to start with, while a global rollout is still to be confirmed.